rachanahegde/python-pro-bootcamp-intermediate-plus-projects/README.md

 <h2> Day 58: Bootstrap (Web Foundation) </h2>
 I learned how to use Bootstrap and reviewed advanced CSS by building a doggy dating website called Tindog.

+<h2> Day 59: Blog Capstone Project Part 2 - Adding Styling </h2>
+I built a multi-page blog website with an interactive navigation bar and dynamically generated blog post pages with full screen titles.
+It's also fully mobile responsive with an adaptive navigation bar.